Saints & Sinners (Whitesnake album): Touring

 The supporting tour for Saints & Sinners began on 10 December 1982, in Southampton, and later went on to continental Europe and Japan, supporting Ozzy Osbourne.
 The band also played at Ruisrock Festival, then later at Monsters of Rock, where the recently released single "Guilty of Love" promotional video, was filmed in front of 40,000 people in the audience on 20 August 1983, later released as the band's first long-form video Whitesnake Commandos/Live at Donington 1983.
 The supporting tour ended in October 1983, after which Moody and Hodgkinson left the band and were replaced by guitarist John Sykes and returning bassist Neil Murray.

+Critical reception

+Upon release, Saints & Sinners received mixed reviews from contemporary music critics.